braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 ![Tag Variable Event Name][6]

 Lastly, log an event through Firebase/Google Tag Manager using the Firebase Analytics event name `logEvent`.
+Note that `eventName` is the name of the Braze event being logged.
+All other keys present, such as `My Boolean Parameter` will be added as event properties to the logged event.

 {% tabs %}
 {% tab JAVA %}